 It is worth pointing out that the assisting and benefiting clients each utilize their respective {\it local} encoder and {\it global} decoder: the former (in conjunction with its local classifier and global decoder) to learn latent data representations, the latter to synthesize artificial data.
 Such a strategy is desirable for two reasons.
-First, the local classifier achieves superior performance compared to the global classifier since the latter suffers due to being agglomerated from local models that have drifted apart; therefore, local classifiers are more trustworthy decision-makers for selecting usable noisy means.
+First, the local classifier achieves performance superior to the global classifier since the latter is agglomerated from local models that may have drifted apart; therefore, local classifiers are more trustworthy decision-makers for selecting usable noisy means.
 Second, we encode raw data using the local encoder of the assisting client but decode the latent representation means with the global decoder at the benefiting client; this helps separate the benefiting client's synthetic data from the assisting client's raw data in a way that is complementary to the separation induced by averaging latent information or adding noise.
-While its impacts appear challenging to formalize analytically, such a strategy helps protect the assisting client's privacy.
+While its impact appears challenging to formalize analytically, such a strategy intuitively helps protect the assisting client's privacy.